Assignment items

 • Six years of 3D printing experience meant the design-rules testing and printing went smoothly.

-• Simplifying the final-project part down to a clip-on box was the right call for this stage.
+• Simplifying the final-project housing down to a clip-on box was the right call — this form factor carried through to Week 08 — Electronics Production and the final assembly.

 • On the second scan, exporting as OBJ kept the object's colours — STL would have lost them.